 “We will work from the beginning of the year to the end, planning as we go.
 Now,” Mrs. Brown looked over the top of her glasses, “I do not like to recreate the wheel.
 Remember what I told you about simplifying your teaching life?
 Before we create anything, we’ll see if it already exists somewhere.
 We’ll look in old textbooks, surf the Internet, and visit Teachers pay Teachers.”

 As the year went on, Mrs. Brown and Ms. Sneed worked together to find, alter, and create units of study.
-Mrs. Brown showed Ms. Sneed how to plan instruction with the end in mind.
-“For each lesson, lead students carefully through the learning progression: direct instruction or inquiry, guided practice, independent practice, and assessment.
+Mrs. Brown showed Ms. Sneed how to deconstruct standards and plan instruction “For each lesson, lead students carefully through the learning progression: direct instruction or inquiry, guided practice, independent practice, and assessment.
 Again, pull from resources you already have, those posted on the Internet, Pinterest, Teachers pay Teachers, etc.